Recycled Fashion on Parade

 Garter Day was another occasion for the royal ladies to bring out their best outfits and hats.
 The Queen, the Princess Royal and Princess Alexandra all followed the convention of white evening dress under their blue velvet Garter robes. image The Duchess of Cornwall surprised fashion watchers by wearing the stunning Philip Treacy white hat she wore to her civil marriage 4 years previous. image This was the first time the hat has been seen since her wedding and she combined it with a plain white dress and jacket. image The Countess of Wessex repeated a cream coloured outfit from Ascot 2008 including the Philip Treacy green small saucer hat. image The Duchess of Gloucester wore one another old favourite with a blue turban style hat. imageThe United Kingdom

-Tagged Elizabeth II, Fashion, Lady Rose Gilman, Order of the Garter, Princess Alexandra Lady Ogilvy, Princess Michael, The Countess of Wessex, The Duchess of Cornwall, The Duchess of Gloucester, The Duchess of Kent, The Princess Royal, Trooping the Colour.
+Tagged Elizabeth II of the United Kingdom, Fashion, Lady Rose Gilman, Order of the Garter, Princess Alexandra Lady Ogilvy, Princess Michael of Kent, The Countess of Wessex, The Duchess of Cornwall, The Duchess of Gloucester, The Duchess of Kent, The Princess Royal, Trooping the Colour.